-Because it’s high in fiber, eating watermelon can help your body flush out toxins and promote good digestive health.
+Because it’s high in fiber, eating watermelon can promote good digestive health.

 There isn’t any research directly connecting watermelon consumption and diabetes management.
-That said, there is some evidence to suggest that eating watermelon may help reduce your risk for certain diabetes-related complications.
+That said, there’s some evidence to suggest that eating watermelon may help reduce your risk for certain diabetes-related complications.

-Approximately 68 percent of people with diabetes who are age 65 or older die from some type of heart disease.
-Sixteen percent of people in this demographic die of stroke.
-With this in mind, the American Diabetes Association has classified diabetes as one of seven controllable risk factors for heart disease.
+With this in mind, the American Diabetes Association has classified diabetes as one of seven manageable risk factors for heart disease.